Iombp/Cookie_Clicker_Bot/README.md

 - Auto-upgrades are performed in a specified order (chosen by me), but no calculations were made when creating this bot.
 - I plan to fix this function soon.

-measure_working_time:
+### measure_working_time:
-Simple function that tracks the runtime duration of the program.
+- Simple function that tracks the runtime duration of the program.

-upgrade_dragon:
+### upgrade_dragon:
-Function that upgrades the dragon.
+- Function that upgrades the dragon.

-Chrome Settings Configuration
-The script includes settings to configure Chrome, using a specific user profile.

-Usage
+# Usage
 Run the script.
-If this is the first run, close all pop-ups that may appear.
-The script will automatically start performing its tasks.
+If this is the first run, please close all pop-ups that may appear.❗❗❗ The script will automatically start performing its tasks.
 To stop the script, press the ESC key.